Food burning in a pan on stove.

 • Have furnaces and chimneys professionally cleaned and inspected every year.

-• All fireplaces should have a sturdy screen.
+• All fireplaces should have a sturdy cover or screen.
 Never use flammable liquids to start a fire in a fireplace.
 Allow ashes to cool completely and use a metal bucket for disposal.

 Electrical systems and equipment